 ONCE YOU CALL & LEAVE A MESSAGE, our staff will text an appointment to you.
 You will have 24 hours to confirm before your slot is offered to someone else.
 Please respond.
 We will send a confirmation text back to you with further information.

 please tell us when you call.

-Actual calls do take longer to process due to the time involved
+Actual calls do take longer to process as they are very time consuming.

 We will always offer you the soonest available appointment for your request.

 Appointment dates may show as open; however, we may not have an opening for your particiular request.
 We make every effort to update the site as quickly as possible.